 Fukuoka City is one of Japan's five largest cities and is the biggest on the island of Kyushu.
 It's the capital of Fukuoka prefecture, a state that is at the top of the island and spans across it from ocean to ocean.
 The city itself is considered great to settle down in by many, and has been ranked in the world's top 10 in Quality of Life by Monocle.
 As someone who lived in the prefecture (in Yukuhashi) and frequented the city often, I can't say I disagree.

 The central city itself is easy to get around on the two subway lines.
-There are three main areas: Hakata - the central station and downtown, Nakasu - the more "adult" nightlife area with yatai (outdoor food stands the city is known for), and Tenjin - the shopping and nightlife area.
+I break down Fukuoka city into three main areas: Hakata - the central station and downtown, Nakasu - the more "adult" nightlife area with yatai (the famous outdoor food stands the city is known for), and Tenjin - the shopping and nightlife area.
 They're all on the same subway line and are either next to each other or a couple stations away.
 You could walk to each area if you'd really like to, but I wouldn't recommend it to most.

-Tenjin is my personal favorite part of tone due to the abundance of shopping, food and it being really walkable.
-Department stores and malls are centered right around Tenjin station, but if you walk a few blocks west, you'll hit an area called Daimyo.
+Tenjin is my personal favorite part of town due to the abundance of shopping, food and it just being really walkable.
+Department stores like Parco and Daimaru are centered right around Tenjin station, but if you walk a few blocks west, you'll hit an area called Daimyo.
 This area has a lot of smaller shops, boutiques and places to eat.
 The feel of it is a bit like the side streets of Tokyo's Harajuku/Omotesando area, if you've been to Tokyo before.
 At night, there are bars and clubs, as well as some yatai food stalls in case you don't wish to venture next door to the Nakasu area.

 One of the best views for photography is the Fukuoka Tower area near Momochi, a 15-20 minute walk from the Nishijin subway station.